 Sunday night was a night of epic highs and lows for director Spike Lee.

-As he ascended the stage to receive his long-awaited prize, he leapt exuberantly into the waiting arms of Samuel L. Jackson.
+As he ascended the stage to receive his long-awaited prize, he leaped exuberantly into the waiting arms of Samuel L. Jackson.
 It might have been “the” acceptance of the night had it not been for what came next.

-When the Oscar for Best Picture was announced and Green Book was declared the winner, Lee stormed from his seat in the audience and attempted to exit the auditorium.
+When the Oscar for Best Picture was announced, and Green Book was declared the winner, Lee stormed from his seat in the audience and attempted to exit the auditorium.